 Students admitted to the Certificate in Basic English program are NOT automatically admitted to a degree program upon completion of the certificate.
 They must reapply for admission to additional programs.
 Classes taken in the CBE program are at a remedial level and are not transferable for college level credit.
 Courses can be repeated for remedial credit.
-The student receives the certificate when he/she receives a score of 475 or above on the paper TOEFL test, regardless of the number of classes taken.
+Students will receive their Certificate in Basic English after proving themselves successful by attaining a score of 475 on the Institutional TOEFL, or it's equivalent at the completion of two full semesters or equivalent (24 credit hours)